Generative AI workflows and hacks 2026

 cf learning with AI for more general thoughts on this topic.

-4 Breaking the (Claude code)-(Google Chrome) tether
+7 Breaking the (Claude code)-(Google Chrome) chains

 Claude Code has browser integration but only for Google Chrome, and they do not intend to fix that.
-I’m not a fan of Google Chrome because it’s creepy and gross.
-Firefox is not at all well supported, but many Chromium browsers can be forced into working.
+Now, I’m no fan of Google Chrome mainline because it’s creepy and gross, and also I am stubborn.
+So, what to do?

 Whether it’s wise to let your browser traffic flow through the Anthropic servers I’ll leave as an open question; they already have your intimate thoughts from all that Claude usage, so why not get some extra value, I guess?